 The kids continued learning about significant elements of entrepreneurship, marketing and social media and business communications.
 Gillian Pressman of Generation Citizen presented on presenting with an emphasis on the Ask.

-Day 9: Presentations and Pitching Liora Beers of Fairmount Innovation Lab
+Day 9: Presentations and Pitching Liora Beer of Fairmount Innovation Lab

 View the videos below for an example of a superb final presentation!

 Day 2: Project Determination

 Time to turn those passions into action!
 Many of the kids had a theme in mind (such as working with kids or animals), but now came the challenge of narrowing that broad theme into a specific project idea.
 A few of the kids took on leadership roles to guide the group through an activity called the Cycle of Injustice, where they determined the best impact point for each theme of work and began designing projects.
 Keeping their passions in mind, they created and began outlining project ideas.